Loading

 Future

-A large part of undergraduate game development is deciding your specialty - and after enjoying both the work and collaboration from my internship as a Technical Artist, I'm sure it's the right role for me.
+A large part of undergraduate game development is deciding your speciality - and after enjoying both the work and collaboration from my internship as a Technical Artist, I'm sure it's the right role for me.

 I currently see my future as an employee of a larger studio, using what I've learned as part of a team all contributing towards a singular goal.